NiklasRosenstein/pydoc-markdown/README.md

 If a configuration file exists, then the CLI needs to be invoked without arguments, or with one argument that specifies the path to the configuration file.
-When using the `mkdocs` renderer, you may add the `--watch-and-serve` and `--open` arguments for smooth live-feedback.
+When using the `mkdocs` renderer, you may add the `--server` and `--open` arguments for smooth live-feedback.

-    $ pydoc-markdown ./pydoc-markdown.yaml -wo
+    $ pydoc-markdown ./pydoc-markdown.yaml --server --open

 ## lib2to3 Quirks